Degrees Top - Applied Commerce

-Degrees - Our Degrees - Bachelor of Applied Commerce
+Degrees - Middle - Applied Commerce

 The Bachelor of Applied Commerce is three year degree for people who want to work in the financial services sector.
 You can select to major in accounting or financial planning, or you can do a double major.

 This is a FASEA approved qualification.

 After successfully completing this course you will be eligible to apply for membership to:

 - Financial Planning Association of Australia (FPA) - the financial planning major meets Financial Planning Council (FPEC) requirements and is ASIC RG146 compliant

 and for registration as:

 - a tax agent with the Tax Practitioners Board